City-of-Helsinki/kukkuu-ui/README.md

 ### Authorizing login to Kukkuu-UI and integrating to Kukkuu API

-You need to authorize the user you are trying to log in with to Kukkuu-UI.
-In order to log in an authorization service is needed.
+User needs to be authorized to be able to log in with Kukkuu UI to Kukkuu API.
+For this, an authorization service is needed.

-> **NOTE:** The Kukkuu API needs to be configured to use the same authorization service as the Kukkuu UI is using, because only then the authorization can be verified.
+> **NOTE:** The Kukkuu API and Kukkuu UI must be configured to use the same authorization service for authorization to work.

 #### Setup authorization service

-Setup authorization service:

-- **Use public test Keycloak**: The primary option.
-See [Using the Helsinki-Profile Keycloak](./docs/setup-keycloak.md).
+By default the public test Keycloak environment is used as the authentication service (More details in [Using the Helsinki-Profile Keycloak](./docs/setup-keycloak.md)).
+This is the recommended way for development.

-- **Use a local Tunnistamo**: For a full local environment, see [Setting up Tunnistamo and Kukkuu API locally with Docker](./docs/setup-tunnistamo.md).
+Only if you need a fully local environment, including the authentication service, Tunnistamo is recommended to be set up locally instead as the authentication service (See [Setting up Tunnistamo and Kukkuu API locally with Docker](./docs/setup-tunnistamo.md)).

-#### Setup Kukkuu API backend

-You can use the public Kukkuu API from the test environment or set up a local Kukkuu API.
-It should be noted that in the public test environment, the data is shared with other users.
-If you want to test with your own data and have an isolated system, you need to set up a local API.

-Choose the environment:

-- **Use a public test environment API**: Check that your environment variables are set correctly.
-The examples are given in [.env.development.local.example](./.env.development.local.example).
-- **Setup Kukkuu API locally**: See [Use Kukkuu API locally](./docs/setup-local-kukkuu-api.md).

-##### Using local Kukkuu API backend

-If you're using a local Kukkuu API backend (`VITE_API_URI=http://localhost:8081/graphql`), you can easily grant staff privileges to your user account.
-Here's how:

-1. **Start the backend:** Ensure your local Kukkuu API backend is running.

-2. **Access the Django admin interface:**

-   - Open the Django admin interface: `http://localhost:8081/admin/`
-   - Log in with the default credentials: username `admin`, password `admin`.
-If you don't have an admin user yet, you can create one with `python manage.py createsuperuser`.

-3. **Login to Kukkuu-UI:**
-   - Attempt to log in to Kukkuu-UI (`http://localhost:3000/`).
-This will create a user account in the backend if one doesn't exist.

-##### Using remote Kukkuu API backend

-If you're using a remote Kukkuu backend (e.g., the test environment; `VITE_API_URI=https://kukkuu.api.test.hel.ninja/graphql`), you'll need to grant staff privileges to your user account.
-Here's how:

-1. **Obtain Django admin credentials:**

-   - Contact the administrator of the remote backend to get the credentials.
-   - If you have access to the backend pod, you can create a superuser by running `python manage.py createsuperuser` in the pod's terminal.

-2. **Access the Django admin interface:**

-   - Open the Django admin interface for the remote backend (e.g., `https://kukkuu.api.test.hel.ninja/admin`).
-   - Log in using the credentials from step 1.

-3. **Login to Kukkuu-UI:**
-   - Attempt to log in to Kukkuu-UI (`http://localhost:3000/`).
-This will create a user account in the backend if one doesn't exist.
+You can try to set up Keycloak locally too, but unfortunately there are no instructions for this, as it has not been attempted.

 #### JWT issuance for browser tests